Worldly Product Impact Calculator Methodology

 Total Impactstime = ∑ (Product Impactsproduct * Unitsproduct)

 Every subsequent section of this methodology is focused on the product level, as product-level impacts are aggregated to arrive at the overall tool outputs.
 Impacts are calculated for a product every time a user adds a purchase order to a product in the Product Impact Calculator.
-Keeping impacts at the product-purchase order level improves the accuracy of our model outputs because: 1) some brands manufacture a SKU in multiple facilities that change across POs; and 2) the higher resolution data available from the Worldly Facility Data Manager (FDM) will be able to more closely connect when the PO is created to the impacts from a facility.
+Keeping impacts at the product-purchase order level improves the accuracy of our model outputs because some brands manufacture a SKU in multiple facilities that change across POs.

 The Foundational Materials, Component, and Packaging Options

-The key inputs to the default product impact models are the materials and components used in the 38 generic products.
-To build these products, we developed a collection of 33 generic materials, 28 components, and 27 packaging options.
-All 88 of these were modeled in the Higg Material Sustainability Index (MSI) with LCA for Experts (formally known as GaBi) serving as the background LCA database (Professional database and extension databases).
-The MSI methodology is publicly available.2
+The key inputs to the default product impact models are the materials and components used in the default products.
+We modeled all of PIC’s generic materials, components and packaging options in the Higg Material Sustainability Index (MSI), with LCA for Experts (formally known as GaBi) serving as the background LCA database (Professional database and extension databases).
+The Higg MSI methodology is publicly available.2

 Materials

-The set of materials included in the library was based on Textile Exchange’s Preferred Fiber & Materials Market Report (PFMMR)3 and the Roadmap to Net Zero: Delivering Science-Based Targets in the Apparel Sector4 working paper from the World Resources Institute and Apparel Impact Institute.
+PIC’s materials are based on Textile Exchange’s Preferred Fiber & Materials Market Report (PFMMR)3 and the Roadmap to Net Zero: Delivering Science-Based Targets in the Apparel Sector4 working paper from the World Resources Institute and Apparel Impact Institute.
 The Higg MSI was used to model all three types of representative materials:

 - Custom materials - that represent industry averages as defined in the Roadmap to Net Zero: Delivering Science-Based Targets in the Apparel Sector5 working paper;